ublue-os/website/docs/images/bazzite/FAQ.md

 ## How do I switch to a different Bazzite image?

-You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page].
+You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page](https://universal-blue.org/images/).
 After it is finished, reboot your system.

 You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
 Afterwards enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.